uktrade/investment-projects-prototype/README.md

     yarn install
     yarn dev (server restarts on changes)

-Open a new window to watch for scss changes (e.g. scss -> css)
+Open a new window to watch for .scss file changes (e.g. scss -> css)

-    yarn scss
+    yarn sass-watch